satyajeet101/spring_boot/SPRING.md

   - @Value("some static message") private String str;
   - @Value("${my.values}") private List<String>listValue
 - @ConfigurationProperties("db") // anything starting with db like db.host, db.name
   will be assigned to respective property of the class
+- @SpringBootTest integration testing and it sets the spring context
+- @MockBean create a fake bean during unit testing
+- @Transactional
+- Acync operation
+	- add @Async on method
+	- @EnableAsync by adding in config class
+- @Qualifier("beanName") to mark which bean to inject
+    - @Primary on one bean to make it as default injection
 ## Microservice-vs-service-oriented-architectures-SOA
 SOA is an older architecture style where services are typically larger, coarse-grained, and rely on a central Enterprise Service Bus (ESB) for communication and orchestration.
 This often leads to bottlenecks and tighter coupling.